PinOliver/MarketPlace/README.md

 # Marketplace Dapp

 The goal is a decentralized marketplace on ethereum network.
-Using truffle react box ,ganache-cli and metamask.
+The owner of the contract deployes it to the tesnet/localhost.
+The owner is automaticly is an Admin.
+The Admins and the owner cann add Sellers.
+They can add items(name, price,quantity) to be sold.
+Regular users, can buy these items.

 ## Getting Started